cordiverse/cordis/README.md

 ctx.custom                      // undefined
 ```

 Registering multiple services will only override themselves.
-In order to limit the scope of a service (so that multiple services may exist at the same time), simply create an isolate scope:
+In order to limit the scope of a service (so that multiple services may exist at the same time), simply create an isolated scope:

 ```ts
 const ctx1 = ctx.isolate(['foo'])